 Tutorials SSH.
 Category:Secure Shell - Wikipedia.
 Secure Shell - Wikipedia.
 Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.
-The best known example application is for remote login to computer systems by users.
+Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.

 SSH provides a secure channel over an unsecured network in a client–server architecture, connecting an SSH client application with an SSH server.
-Common applications include remote command-line login and remote command execution, but any network service can be secured with SSH.
 The protocol specification distinguishes between two major versions, referred to as SSH-1 and SSH-2.
-The most visible application of the protocol is for access to shell accounts on Unix-like operating systems, but it sees some limited use on Windows as well.
-In 2015, Microsoft announced that they would include native support for SSH in a future release.
+The standard TCP port for SSH is 22.
+SSH is generally used to access Unix-like operating systems, but it can also be used on Microsoft Windows.
+Windows 10 uses OpenSSH as its default SSH client.
 SSH was designed as a replacement for Telnet and for unsecured remote shell protocols such as the Berkeley rlogin, rsh, and rexec protocols.

 Encryption provides confidentiality and integrity of data.
 SSH uses public-key cryptography to authenticate the remote computer and allow the remote computer to authenticate the user, if necessary.
 SSH is typically used to log into a remote machine and execute commands, but it also supports tunneling, forwarding arbitrary TCP ports and X11 connections; file transfer can be accomplished using the associated SFTP or SCP protocols.

-An SSH server, by default, listens on the standard TCP port 22.
-Ubuntu Linux: Start / Stop / Restart OpenSSH ( SSH ) Server.
+Sshpass: Login To SSH Server / Provide SSH Password Using A Shell Script.
 This website is using a security service to protect itself from online attacks.